palomachain/paloma-docs/docs/src/guide/contracts.md

 ## Start with a template

 In your working directory, quickly launch your smart contract with the recommended folder structure and build options by running the following commands:

 ```sh
 cargo generate --git https://github.com/CosmWasm/cw-template.git --branch 0.16 --name my-first-contract
 cd my-first-contract
 ```

 This helps get you started by providing the basic boilerplate and structure for a smart contract.
 You'll find in the `src/lib.rs` file that the standard CosmWasm entrypoints `instantiate()`, `execute()`, and `query()` are properly exposed and hooked up.

-## Contract State
+## Contract state

 The starting template has the basic following state: